A Guide for Bloggers Who Want to Go Beyond Just Keywords

 Ensure your Pinterest profile, board titles, and pin descriptions consistently reflect the broader topic so the algorithm assigns the correct annotations.

-Your Pinterest description is more than just a caption — it’s one of the key places Pinterest looks to figure out what your content is about.
-A well-written description helps your pin appear in search results, categorize correctly, and reach the right audience.
+Your Pinterest description isn’t just a caption — it’s one of several signals Pinterest uses to understand what your content is about.
+When written clearly, it helps reinforce categorization, supports search visibility, and connects your pin to the right audience.

 To optimize your pins for visibility, a strong Pinterest description should:

-Use 3–5 search terms that real Pinterest users might type in.
-For example, if your post is about different types of leafy greens, your description could include:
+For example, if your post explains different types of leafy greens, your description might naturally reference:

 • types of lettuce